-- Quad bikes
+- Quad bikes.

-- Jet Ski’s
+- Jet Skis.

 10. Internet availability control

-Some people like to turn off their modem or router during the day while no one is home, or at night when they sleep.
+Some people like to turn off their modem or router during the day while no one is home or at night when they sleep.
 This is fine if you do not need to control anything over WiFi.

 So a timer schedule using your smart plug can be set in the device to facilitate your needs.
 It’s also useful in case you are in a situation where you don’t want some people to access your internet during certain hours.

-11. Faster access to slow starting devices
+11. Faster access to slow-starting devices

-12. Fish tank lighting control
+12. Home aquarium lighting control

-You can have them showcase your pretty specimens at the times you choose, without having to turn on a series of switches.
+You can have them showcase your pretty specimens at the times you choose without having to turn on a series of switches.

-13. Temperature regulation using an old freezer
+13. Smart temperature regulation using an old freezer

 My thoughts are to someday take it a bit further.
-I could get a thermometer hooked up to a micro-controller that gives it information on whether to turn on or off.
+I could get a thermometer hooked up to a microcontroller that gives it information on whether to turn on or off.